 September 2019 has seen a flurry of climate change activism.
-Major youth-led marches have taken place around the world demanding climate action, with media attention culminating with Swedish activist Greta Thunberg’s address to the UN General Assembly in New York.
+Major youth-led marches have taken place around the world, with media attention culminating with Swedish activist Greta Thunberg’s address to the UN General Assembly in New York.

-Thunberg was on hand several days later at the Montreal climate march, where she had the unprecedented opportunity to speak with Justin Trudeau face to face.
+Thunberg was on hand several days later at the Montreal climate march, where she had the unprecedented opportunity to speak with Prime Minister Justin Trudeau face to face.

-There is much that’s been said about Thunberg’s role as climate activist, but here I want to discuss the other activist involved: Justin Trudeau.
+There is much that’s been said about Thunberg’s role as climate activist, but here I want to discuss the other activist involved: the Canadian Prime Minister.
 His status as Prime Minister of Canada and leading figure for progressives has made him well known around the world, and thus a pivotal figure in climate politics.
-With a federal election only weeks away and climate change now a leading issue, his response to the climate protests popping up all over his country was important.
+With a federal election only weeks away and climate change now a leading issue, his response to the climate protests popping up all over his country is important.

 And Trudeau responded in a way that’s unsurprising to anyone who knows his political identity: after speaking with Thunberg, he joined the protest as a regular participant.
 That response, and the way it was framed later, speaks volumes about how his ostentatiously virtuous style of governing indicates a dangerous level of impotency when dealing with climate change.
 I consider it to be a cowardly act, and indicative of wider failure of Western elites to deal with the crises of our time.

-The essay explores the phenomenon of rich young people at Yale hiding the extent of their wealth, which serves as a proxy for the wider activity of Western elites playing down their status and responsibilities.
+In it Dashan explores the phenomenon of rich young people at Yale hiding the extent of their wealth, and how that serves as a proxy for the wider activity of Western elites playing down their status and responsibilities.

-The act of class signaling, Dashan says, has changed significantly, to the extent that the wealthy and influential among us actively try to play down their financial and structural power.
+The act of class signaling, Dashan says, has changed significantly.
+In contrast to past eras, the wealthy and influential among us now actively try to play down their financial and structural power.
 In a world in which “the elites” are hated, and where an intersectional worldview that valorizes the oppressed reigns supreme, nobody wants to be seen as privileged.

 Many elites try to be, in essence, simply members of “the people”.
-Clamouring along, burdened by the ephemeral institutional forces high above us all that oppress us.
-Playing off the hand they were dealt, so to speak.
+Clamouring along, burdened by the ephemeral institutional forces high above us all that oppress us in various ways.
+They try to disguise the hand they were dealt, so to speak.

-In so doing, many of these people begin to genuinely believe that they don’t possess the structural power they hold, and that there isn’t much of a difference between themselves and the middle and lower classes.
-The girl you know whose father is a steel magnate?
-She really wants you to know about how hard her eating disorder was.
-That foreign student friend whose parents are literally billionaires?
-She expects you to be a good ally and speak up about how much that dude’s ‘racist’ Halloween costume affected her.
+In so doing, many of these people begin to genuinely believe that they don’t possess the structural power they in fact hold, and that there isn’t much of a difference between themselves and the middle and lower classes.

-And they still have their parties.
-Their Ivy-League dinners and private fundraisers.
+But they still have their parties.
+Their Ivy-League dinners and private fundraisers and glamourous parties.
 The public-facing versions of these events are things like The Oscars and the Emmys.
 That’s also where the element of signaling becomes most apparent.
 In many circles, status is very much based upon one’s adherence to the reigning ideology.
 It’s easy to hide one’s status when you adopt the language of social justice.

 It’s here that Dashan argues that at all of these parties of the elites, where the most aggressive rounds of virtue signaling about changing the system of power are made, “you notice that these are the exact same people with the power — they are the Man supposedly causing all those problems that they are giving feel-good speeches about.
 They are the kids from Harvard-Westlake who never realized they were themselves the elite.
 They are the people with power who fail to comprehend the meaning of that power.”

-There is no real spirit of revolution in the way these elites talk about social problems.
-Everything is couched in endless back-patting platitudes or the academic language of intersectionality — none of it is really real.
-The guilt of these elites are a “performative spectacle”.
+As a consequence, there is no real spirit of revolution in the way these elites talk about social problems.
+Everything is couched in endless back-patting platitudes or the academic language of intersectionality — none of it is real.
+The guilt of these elites are a “performative spectacle,” Dashan says.
 Our world is coming apart.
 Who is to blame for this?
 Oh god, it’s us, isn’t it?
 We must make sure it isn’t us.
 To be rich and powerful is to be responsible for what’s happened, and to guide what comes next.